Medical Negligence Solicitors

 If these three tests can be established it is likely that a patient will be able to establish what lawyers call ‘liability’.
-Quantifying the extent of any injury together with a patient’s losses as a result of this is the next phase in pursuing a medical negligence claim for compensation.
+Quantifying the extent of any injury, together with a patient’s losses as a result of this, is the next phase in pursuing medical negligence compensation.

 Why Choose Us to Help?

-When medical treatment goes wrong and causes injury and loss it is crucial to speak with a professional, experienced and specialist medical negligence solicitor to help you.
+When medical treatment goes wrong and causes injury and loss it is crucial to speak with professional and experienced medical negligence specialists.

 The medical negligence team at Minton Morrill has this experience and its team of solicitors specialise solely in this complex area of law.
 Our team have more accredited panel members (5) on the AvMA and Law Society clinical negligence scheme than any other law firm handling clinical negligence claims in Leeds or surrounding area as well as a national presence acting for clients across the country such as Kent, Hampshire and Cumbria.